 Sponsorship asks can be a daunting task if you’re not equipped with the proper tools.
 When attempting to secure corporate sponsors, regardless of your event, you’ll want to do your homework before you dive on in.

-Who cares?
 Naturally, you care about your event, but before you go throwing a party it’s important to make sure you’re not the only one.
 Take the time to figure out who your audience really is; you might be surprised that more people have enough of a stake in your event to put money towards it than you initially thought.

 A well-crafted sponsorship proposal should outline a specific reason for outreach to a company and include a targeted sponsor list.
 Ideally, sponsors should at least be familiar with your event, organization or cause, but not always; if you can make the case for why their sponsorship of your event would benefit them, you can approach anyone.